h15200/notes/SQL.md

 ### Identifier

 - all entities must have some unique identifier to be used as `primary key` that identifies the row of the table.
+The PK can be a combination of attributes if no singular attribute is unique

 ### Relationships